-Occasionally, trades are done with brokers who are selected based on research products or services.
+Trades may be done with brokers who are selected based on research products or services.
 These may be used for the benefit of all clients and are not necessarily used exclusively by the account for which the transaction was made.
 The types of products and services include written and oral reports concerning current or prospective portfolio holdings, economic interpretations, and portfolio strategy.
 Wiley may compensate brokerage firms which supply computer generated data of its own or that of a third party.
 Such information is available to assist in the management of all of Wiley's clients whether or not any commissions are available for use in this matter.
+Currently Wiley is not engaged in this type of arrangement.